-Editor's note: This story is based on internal al Qaeda documents, details of which were obtained by CNN.
-Hundreds of documents were discovered by German cryptologists embedded inside a pornographic movie on a memory disk belonging to a suspected al Qaeda operative arrested in Berlin last year.
+Editor’s Note: This story is based on internal al Qaeda documents, details of which were obtained by CNN.
+German cryptologists discovered hundreds of documents embedded inside a pornographic movie on a memory disk belonging to a suspected al Qaeda operative arrested in Berlin last year.
 The German newspaper Die Zeit was the first to report on the documents.

 Future plots include the idea of seizing cruise ships and carrying out attacks in Europe similar to the gun attacks by Pakistani militants that paralyzed the Indian city of Mumbai in November 2008.
 Ten gunmen killed 164 people in that three-day rampage.

 Terrorist training manuals in PDF format in German, English and Arabic were among the documents, too, according to intelligence sources.

 U.S. intelligence sources tell CNN that the documents uncovered are “pure gold;” one source says that they are the most important haul of al Qaeda materials in the last year, besides those found when U.S. Navy SEALs raided Osama bin Laden’s compound in Abbottabad, Pakistan, a year ago and killed the al Qaeda leader.